-If the batteries in the remote control are removed, the current settings will be canceled and the control returns to the initial settings and enter the STANDBY mode.
-Push TURBO to activate.
+If the batteries in the remote control are removed, the current settings are erased and the control returns to the initial settings and enters the STANDBY mode.
+Push ON/OFF to activate.

 Time Delay

 If ON/OFF is pressed too soon after a stop, the compressor will not start for 3 to 4 minutes due to the inherent protection against frequent compressor cycling.
 The unit only emits an audible beep when the signals are received correctly.